toxicblend/toxicblend/README.md

     sbt

-    compile  (there are a few warnings generated from libgdx and google-protobuf)
+    compile  (there are a few warnings generated from google-protobuf and jbulletd)

 7. Run the Java server (still in sbt console)